Advanced Vocab Words - Set 8 Flashcards

 80

-# Fill in the blank with the most appropriate vocabulary word.
-Her \_\_\_\_\_\_ argument failed to convince the jury. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: Her \_\_\_\_\_\_ argument failed to convince the jury. ## Footnote ***Hint:*** *Starts with "s" and means "superficially plausible but false".*

 specious ## Footnote *specious (**spee**-shuss)* adj. plausible but false adj. deceptively pleasing